Table 15 includes a comparison of the movements used by the three most famous dancers of the golden age.

 Mahmoud Reda connected local traditions with innovation, as he observed and studied local folkloric dances and the embodied habitus of Egyptians (their dispositions, or way of moving in everyday life) and represented his own version on stage.

-Mahmoud Reda’s folklore represents Egyptian heritage but also his own interpretation, which was influenced by his middle-class background, and by having travelled and appreciated western dance in American movies.
+Mahmoud Reda’s folklore represents Egyptian heritage but also his own interpretation, which was influenced by his middle-class background, and by having traveled and appreciated Western dance in American movies.

 In this respect, Reda owned what Urry (2007, p.
 197) refers to as ‘network capital’, which allowed him to travel and provided him with ‘means of networking’.